Children and beaches are inherently made for each other, so most of our beach destinations will be perfect for kids.

 South Africa generally has an active sea with rolling breakers.
 This is great for body boarding and surfing.
-But not so ideal if you are looking for the complete range of water sports as offered in flatter waters.
-Similarly, waves are fun for kids but also add an element of risk for younger children.
+But not so ideal if you are looking for the complete range of water sports offered in flatter waters.
+Similarly, waves are fun for kids.
+But also add an element of risk for younger children.
 In contrast, most of Mauritius and Zanzibar are surrounded by coral reefs so that the sea at the beach is calm.

 - How far do you want to travel?
 There are some stunning beaches in Mauritius or the Seychelles.
 But they involve a fairly long flight and an overnight stay in Johannesburg prior to the flight.

 - What sort of family beach holiday are you looking for?
 Waves or calm lagoon waters?